rodeok/eccormerce_npm_package/Readme.md

 ## Why is this needed

-for eazy backend for backend
+for eazy backend for e-commerce website and mobile app packages used express mongoose stripe nodemon